xpack-dev-tools/meson-build-xpack/README-BUILD.md

 --win32 --win64
 ```

-Please note that, due to the specifics of the GCC build process, the
+Please note that, due to the specifics of the build process, the
-Windows build requires the corresponding GNU/Linux build, so `--win32`
+Windows build may require the corresponding GNU/Linux build, so `--win32`
 should be run after or together with `--linux32` and `--win64` after
 or together with `--linux64`.

-#### `clean`
+### `clean`

 To remove most build temporary files, use: